 Distribution Policy-The Partnership may make cash distributions (which would be payable to all unitholders) in an amount in U.S. dollars which if paid would generally expected to be sufficient to permit U.S. unitholders to fund their estimated U.S. tax obligations (including any federal, state and local income taxes) with respect to their distributive share of net income or gain, after taking into account any withholding tax imposed on the Partnership.
 For any particular unitholder, such distributions (if made) may not be sufficient to pay the unitholder's actual U.S. or non-U.S. tax liability.
 Under AAA's limited partnership agreement, distributions to the unitholders will be made only as determined by the Managing General Partner in its sole discretion.
 There is no assurance that distributions will be made.
-It has been determined that in 2012, the Partnership will not make a tax distribution related to the 2011 taxable income generated by the Partnership, and at the current time, intends to retain the available cash that would have otherwise been available to pay a tax distribution to further enable the Partnership to execute tender offers or make other acquisitions of units if and when deemed appropriate.
+It has been determined that in 2012, the Partnership will not make a tax distribution related to the 2011 taxable income generated by the Partnership.
+The available cash was used to enable the Partnership to execute tender offers.